 We finalized the budget for next year’s Nursery and put together a list of items needed when the flooded Nursery is renovated.
 It’s now being reviewed the rest of the committee.
 Made a phone call with the Quad Area about getting help with my electric bill.

-Tuesday was one of the most beautiful days weather wise and all over!
+Tuesday was one of the most beautiful days weather-wise and all over!
 All of the windows were open all day letting in the nicest breeze.
-Buddy and I spent time outside playing ball while I trimmed back lots of dying leaves off of plants and spreading out the pine straw Chip recently brought me.
+Buddy and I spent time outside playing ball while I trimmed back lots of dying leaves off of plants and spread out the pine straw Chip recently brought me.
 Spent more time trying to work with Social Security and Food Stamps since SS cut my payments to $0 starting November 1 for 3 months.
-My sister in law (Roy’s sister) Linda and I had a delightful phone call and we’re hoping to get together for an in-person visit soon.
+My sister-in-law (Roy’s sister) Linda and I had a delightful phone call and we’re hoping to get together for an in-person visit soon.

 My right side and back began hurting throughout the day Tuesday and got worse by bedtime so I slept on a heating pad and took Tylenol.
 Laying still ut helped but getting up and walking ut hurt so bad.

 Wednesday I was supposed to join a group at church to work on decorating for this Sunday’s Veterans Dinner.
 My back hurt so bad when I got up I took a pain pill which helped enough I was able to help with the decorating and the pain pill made me hippy happy for a while!
 All the work was worth it, and the decorations turned out great.
 I hope Sunday’s event is a wonderful honoring of our Veterans!
 That’s me on the floor.